 In order to explain what starting couples therapy is like, I will describe the way that I typically work with partners.
 Remember that every therapist may approach things differently, but this will give you a good general overview of what the process looks like.

-Before starting couples counseling, I always do a phone consultation with one (and hopefully both) members of the couple.
+Before starting couples counseling, I always do a video consultation with one (and hopefully both) members of the couple.
 The purpose of the phone consultation is for you to learn more about the process of couples work and to ask any potential questions you may have.
 On my end, I’m also listening to make sure I’m the best person to help you with your situation.
 If I don’t think I’m the right person, I’m always happy to suggest other therapists who may be a better fit.

 Anticipating the first session